 However, the actual number is unknown, as there is no comprehensive federal regulatory system in place to document how many captive-bred big cats are kept by private owners.
 Instead, laws and regulations on private ownership of exotic animals fall to state governments and vary wildly by state, creating confusion, loopholes, and an ineffective method for regulating these dangerous wild animals.
 This is why we need to pass the Big Cat Public Safety Act (H.R.263/S.1210)!

-Contact your U.S. Representative and U.S. Senators today to support the Big Cat Public Safety Act!
+Now it's time to ask your U.S. Senators to pass the Big Cat Public Safety Act!

 In substandard zoos and backyards across the country, big cats live in deplorable and unsafe conditions without proper veterinary care, nutrition, and enrichment.
 The demand for big cats as exotic pets, the use of cubs for petting displays and photo opportunities, and the lucrative trade in their pelts and body parts provide dangerous incentives for their continued exploitation.
 When things go wrong, law enforcement officers and other first responders are put in harm's way to protect the general public and the animals.